jlinoff/myvault/README.md

 ### Third Party Web Site Reliability
 As mentioned in the previous point, _myVault_ is not subject to third party server reliability issues.
-If you are using a tool that relies on an external server and it goes down, the service will not be avaiable.
+If you are using a tool that relies on an external server and it goes down, the service will not be available.
 That cannot happen with _myVault_ because it runs in your browser on your local host.

 If your database is stored on an external server and that server is